Paula Morris (Ngati Wai) is a novelist, short story writer and essayist from New Zealand.

 Paula has written four novels for young adults, all published by Scholastic in the US: the supernatural mysteries Ruined (2009); Dark Souls (2011); Unbroken (2013); and The Eternal City (2015).
 She has also written a children’s book, Hene and the Burning Harbour, published by Penguin in 2013 and serialized by Radio New Zealand.

 A frequent book reviewer, interviewer and festival chair, Paula published her first long-form essay, On Coming Home, in 2015.

 She holds degrees from universities in New Zealand, the U.K. and the US, including a DPhil from the University of York and an MFA from the Iowa Writers’ Workshop.
 She has been awarded numerous residencies and fellowships, including stays at Bellagio (the Rockefeller Foundation) in Italy, Brecht’s House in Denmark, and the International Writers and Translators’ House in Ventspils, Latvia.
 She has appeared at festivals in Europe, the US, China, the UK and New Zealand.

-For ten years, she worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
-Since 2003 she’s taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Stirling in Scotland.
-She is currently Fiction Writer-in-Residence at the University of Sheffield in England.
+For ten years, Paula worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
+Since 2003 she’s taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Sheffield in England.
+She is currently convenor of the Master in Creative Writing programme at the University of Auckland in New Zealand.